cryogars/CryoPit/README.md

 * **Structured Field Entry**: guided sections for identity, weather, ground, temperature, density, LWC, stratigraphy, SSA, and an instrument/task checklist.
 * **Live Snow Profile Plot**: hand-hardness, grain type, density, and temperature on a shared depth axis.
 * **SQLite Database**: every pit is optionally saved to a relational schema (see Entity-Relationship Diagram below).
-* **Exports**: SnowEx-compatible CSVs, delivered either as a single ZIP download or written to a folder on the machine running the app.
+* **Exports**: SnowEx-style (https://nsidc.org/data/snex23_mar23_sp/versions/1), delivered either as a single ZIP download or written to a folder on the machine running the app.

 ## Requirements
 * Python 3.10+